milesmcc/shynet/GUIDE.md

 1. Pull the latest version of Shynet using `docker pull milesmcc/shynet:latest`.
 If you don't have Docker installed, [install it](https://docs.docker.com/get-docker/).

+2. For database you can use either PostgreSQL or SQLite:

-2. Have a PostgreSQL server ready to go.
+    2.1 To use PostgreSQL you need a server ready to go.
 This can be on the same machine as the deployment, or elsewhere.
-You'll just need a username, password, host, and port.
+You'll need a username, password, host, and port, set in the appropriate `DB_` environment variables (see next).
 (For info on how to setup a PostgreSQL server on Ubuntu, follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)).

+    2.2 SQLite doesn't need a server, just a file.
+Set `SQLITE=True` in the environment file and create a Docker volume to hold the persistent DB with `docker volume create shynet_db`.
+Then whenever you run the container include `-v shynet_db:/var/local/shynet/db:rw` to mount the volume into the container.
+See the [Docker documentation on volumes](https://docs.docker.com/storage/volumes/).

 3. Configure an environment file for Shynet, using [this file](/TEMPLATE.env) as a template.
 (This file is typically named `.env`.)
 Make sure you set the database settings, or Shynet won't be able to run.
 Also consider setting `ALLOWED_HOSTS` inside the environment file to your deployment's domain for better security.